 The Republican principle of local self-government, which has been so fertile a source of good effects in the North-Eastern and North-Western States, has been applied to the administration of the local affairs of counties and town-ships.
 These County Legislatures, composed of five Commissioners of each county; will be schools, where the lessons of statesmanship will be learned, which may be afterwards displayed in the government of the State.
-By these various bodes, almost every man is brought directly to participate in public affairs.
-It may seem a little awkward at first, but it has approved itself elsewhere, and will do so here.
+By these various bodies, almost every man is brought directly to participate in public affairs.
+It may seem a little awkward at first, but it has approved itself elsewhere, and will do so here. where, and will do so here.

 EDUCATION.

 The Constitution framed by our ancestors in 1776, recognized the value of education.
 It provided for a University.
 This Constitution provides for a University and for free public schools for all the children of the State.
 All may see the difference between the success in life of the educated and the uneducated man, yet as often as not, the uneducated man has been gifted with the greater degree of intellectual power; the cause of his ill success is that it has not been developed.
-We propose to "level upwards," to give to the child, as far as the State can, an opportunity to develope to the fullest extent, all his intellectual gifts.
+We propose to "level upwards" to give oped.
+We propose to "level upwards," to give to the child, as far as the State can, an opportu-nity to develope to the fullest extent, all his in-tellectual gifts.
 So noble an effort needs no vindication.